Keisuke Ōsako

-Keisuke Ōsako (大迫 敬介, Ōsako Keisuke) is a Japanese footballer who currently plays as a goalkeeper for Sanfrecce Hiroshima and the Japan national team.
+Keisuke Ōsako (大迫 敬介, Ōsako Keisuke) is a Japanese footballer who currently plays as a goalkeeper for club Sanfrecce Hiroshima and the Japan national team.

 International career

 On May 24, 2019, Ōsako was called up by Japan's head coach Hajime Moriyasu to feature in the Copa América played in Brazil.
 He debuted on June 17, 2019, in the opening Copa game against Chile, as a starter.

+On 15 May 2026, Ōsako was named in Japan's squad for the 2026 FIFA World Cup.